Dhaka ranks worst in Air Quality index | The Asian Age Online, Bangladesh

 It had an AQI score of 135 at 08:48 am and its air quality was classified as 'unhealthy for sensitive group'.

 When the AQI value is between 101- and 150, the air quality is unhealthy for sensitive group.
 Members of sensitive groups may experience health effects.
-The general public is not likely to be affected.
+The general public is not likely to be affected, reports UNB.

 Pakistan's Lahore and Indonesia's Jakarta occupied the second and the third spots in the list of cities with the worst air with scores 128 and 124 respectively.